g0dux/CHATCYBER-BETA-/README.md

 4. **Initial NLTK Setup:**

-   On the first run, the project will download the required NLTK data (such as *punkt* and *vader_lexicon*).
+   On the first run, the project will automatically download necessary NLTK data (e.g., *punkt* and *vader_lexicon*).

 ---

 ## How to Run ▶️

-Start the application by executing:
+Start the application by running:

 ```bash
 python app.py